 Certify for Unemployment Insurance Benefits

 Certifying is the process of answering basic questions every two weeks that tells us you’re still unemployed and eligible to continue receiving benefit payments.
+For help answering these questions, visit Understanding the Certification Questions or review Unemployment Benefit Certification Question Information (YouTube).
+Answering questions incorrectly can delay your payment.

 You will receive your claim package in the mail verifying you are eligible for benefits.
 You may also receive an email from us notifying you that your registration has been completed in UI OnlineSM.
 Once you receive this information, it is time for you to certify for your first benefit payment.